London Borough of Redbridge

 Date: 27 January 2020

 Freedom of Information Act 2000

-Thank you for your request for information received on 17 September 2019
+Thank you for your request for information about enforcement agent indemnities,

 Section 1 of the Freedom of Information Act 2000 provides two distinct but